 The journal accepts work through blind submissions.
-Any identifying information in the attached document will result in a rejection.
+Any identifying information (THAT MEANS YOUR NAME, BUDDY) in the attached document, including in the doc name, will result in a rejection.
 Please include the word count on the front page of your submission.
 All submissions must be in Times New Roman, 12 font, and double spaced (excluding poetry).
 Please see specific guidelines for each genre below.

 Simultaneous submissions welcomed, but you must inform us right away if the piece is accepted elsewhere.
 We do not accept any previously published material.

 Blot Lit Reviews and the 50 Words for $50 Contest represent Blotterature’s commitment to the community of writers we love and serve.
 Please read the guidelines for each carefully, and good luck!

 Submissions for 5o Words for $50 Contest are ongoing.

 Submissions will reopen on September 1, 2014 and will be open year round.
 Blotterature will accept 10 authors/art pieces in each genre for each issue.
 Contributors are notified of the release date when we have located all that brilliance.
 This may result in more than two issues per year.
 Good luck and send us your best.